saraeygh/trello-team-collaboration/README.md

 - Create an account or log in to an existing one.

-- Create a new board for your project.
+- Create a new Project for your project.

-- Add tasks to your board (e.g., "To Do," "In Progress," "Done").
+- Add tasks to your prpject (e.g., "To Do," "In Progress," "Done").

 - Within each list, create cards representing individual tasks.

 - Customize cards and task with descriptions, due dates, and assignees.

-- Drag and drop cards to move them between lists as they progress.

 - Collaborate with team members by adding comments and attachments to cards.